C-3TO: Continuous 3D Trajectory Optimization on Neural Euclidean Signed Distance Fields: Framework overview

 \section{Framework overview}

 An overview of the entire proposed framework can be found in Fig. \ref{architecture_fig}.
-It is composed of two different subsystems that work in an asynchronous way to calculate a local trajectory.
+It is composed of two different subsystems that work asynchronously to calculate a local trajectory.
 They are implemented as two independent ROS packages for enhanced modularity.